streamdal/streamdal/apps/server/README.md

 ```bash
 openssl enc -aes-256-cbc -k secret -P -md sha1 -pbkdf2
 ```

+## Release

+Any push or merge to the `main` branch with any changes in `/apps/server/*` will automatically tag and release a new console version with `apps/server/vX.Y.Z`.

+<sub>If you'd like to skip running the release action on push/merge to `main`,
+include "norelease" anywhere in the commit message.</sub>

 # Testing
 Make sure to run tests via `make test`.
 This is necessary as we have to set